- Repeat Prescriptions

 Centrally located Vasectomy Clinic accomodating patients from within Norfolk.
 Please find below information relating to the procedure and after care.
 If you have any queries please contact the practice on 01603 613431.

-Vasectomy Clinics are held on Mondays, Tuesday mornings and Thursdays, please contact the surgery for an appoint or “choose and book” via the website.
+Vasectomy Clinics are held on Mondays and Thursdays, please contact the surgery for an appoint or “choose and book” via the website.
 Thank You.